 The most southerly island in the archipelago, dramatic Española is also one of the oldest and breathtaking.
 It plays host to several unique species and sub-species and is a great Galapagos environmental success story.

-The third largest, youngest and westernmost of the islands that form the Galapagos archipelago, Fernandina’s 642 m2 is mostly barren black lava with La Cumbre Volcano dominating the landscape.
-Its massive domed cone continues to grumble, erupting on average every five years making Fernandina, alongside neighboring Isabela, one of the most volcanically active of the islands.
+The third largest, youngest and westernmost of the islands that form the Galapagos archipelago, Fernandina’s 642 square metres is mostly barren black lava with Volcán la Cumbre dominating the landscape.
+Its massive domed cone continues to grumble, erupting on average every five years so making Fernandina, alongside neighbouring Isabela, one of the most volcanically active of the islands.

 Several curiosities are associated with Floreana, the sixth largest island in the archipelago, not least the whiff of scandal and intrigue that surrounds three groups of German settlers who arrived on the island in the 1930’s and that, one by one, mysteriously began to die or disappear.